 Trapping is done to detect the presence of the moth rather than for control.
 The traps are set before the adult moths fly, are monitored throughout the summer, and are removed after the flight season is finished.
 Data are collected about the location of the trap and the number of moths caught in it, if any.
 The data are then used to determine if gypsy moth infestations exist and to give an idea of how widely the population is dispersed.

-MDA trappers deploy triangular weatherproof cardboard traps with a lure inside that mimics the natural pheromone of the female moth.
-The male moth flies to the trap to mate but instead ends up ensnared in a sticky substance inside the trap.
+MDA trappers and cooperators deploy weatherproof cardboard traps.
+Triangular delta traps can be orange or tan in color and are the standard trap type used.
+Milk carton traps are green and are used in areas where the expected moth counts are higher than what the delta traps can accommodate (>15 moths).
+Both trap types have a lure inside that mimics the natural pheromone of the female moth.
+The male moth flies to the trap to mate but instead ends up ensnared in a sticky substance inside the delta trap or perishes from the pesticide strip in the milk carton trap.

 Check out opportunities to be a gypsy moth trapper.